Advancing Global Health: Science Agenda for the World Health Assembly (WHA)

 The session will be organised in collaboration with leading academic and research institutions, international funding agencies, private sector partners, and civil society organisations.

 Integrating science and research into the WHA agenda is vital for realising the vision of health for all.
 By showcasing the transformative impact of scientific innovation, this session aims to inspire action, foster collaboration, and promote evidence-based approaches to global health challenges.
-The 78th WHA presents a unique opportunity to strengthen the role of science and research in shaping a healthier, more equitable future for all.

 Book Event